Managing Classroom Transitions with Confidence

 Top TEN Pro Tip: Weave Brain Breaks Into Instruction

-The most effective brain breaks are seamlessly woven into learning, not completely separate from it.
+The most effective brain breaks are woven into learning, not completely separate from it.

 When You Have a True Transition Window

-Between subjects, you might have a genuine five-minute chunk of time.
+Between subjects, you might actually have a real five-minute chunk of time.

 That’s when something quick, structured, and prep-free works beautifully.